-Not necessarily the easiest thing to discuss, genital warts is fairly common condition among those who are sexually active.
+Genital warts is a fairly common condition among those who are sexually active.
 Approximately 20 million people in the U.S. alone suffer from this condition.

-It is a sexually transmitted disease that is caused by a virus known as human papillomavirus (HPV); the more significant problem is that some HPV strains can eventually lead to cervical cancer.
-It is extremely important to consult with dermatologist to properly assess your condition and get the treatment you need.
+Genital warts are a sexually transmitted disease that is caused by a virus known as human papillomavirus (HPV); the more significant problem is that some HPV strains can eventually lead to cervical cancer.
+It is extremely important to consult with a dermatology provider to properly assess your condition and get the treatment you need.

 - Cryotherapy or cryosurgery, which freezes and destroys the HPV virus.

 - Prescription creams, such as Imiquimod, Aldara, Zyclara and Veregen